AFKlex/Graph-Visualization/README.md

 - **Graph Visualization:** Nodes are displayed as circles, and edges are represented as lines connecting nodes.
 - **Clean Exit:** Users can exit the program gracefully by pressing the 'Escape' key.

+**Function Mode:**
+- **Adjacency Matrix Creation:** In function mode, press 'a' to create an adjacency matrix for the graph.
+- **Node Degree Calculation:** In function mode, press 'd' to calculate and print the degree of each node.
+- **Node Removal Mode:** Enter this mode to remove nodes and associated edges by clicking on them.

 ## Requirements
+To run this program, you'll need the following:
 - C++ compiler (C++11 or later)
 - SDL library (Simple DirectMedia Layer)
 - SDL_ttf library (for text rendering)